w352chen/w352chen/README.md

 - 👋 Hi, I’m Helen Weixu Chen.
 I study Computer Science at the University of Waterloo (UW).
-- 👀 My research intersects human-computer interaction (HCI), artificial intelligence (AI), and computer science (CS) education.
+- 👀 My research intersects human-computer interaction (HCI) with artificial intelligence (AI) and computer science (CS) education.
 - 🧑‍🎓 Currently I am in my study term and am working as an Undergraduate Research Assistant.
 - 👔 In 2022, I spent 8 months working @ThomsonReuters as a Data & Analytics Engineer Intern.
 - 🌱 I also have a passion for teaching.